Rose is Rose by Don Wimmer and Pat Brady for March 17, 2016

 4. Missing large

-Lifeflame over 8 years ago
+Lifeflame almost 9 years ago

 WOW Someone else who read “The Happy Hollisters” I loved that series.
 My Mom and Dad would read to me, and to each other, though Mom read to Dad more than the other way around.
 When I got older I got to read to them.
 When I got older Mom decided that One book a night would get read, “War and Peace” for my Dad and "The Little House "series for me.
 This stopped when I got confuses and thought The Ingles Family had gotten involved in the Russian War, that had somehow spread out of Russia, through Canada and into Illinois.